Installation Guide

 Demo Flow Template

 Get started quickly with our best-practice Flow template.
-Import it into your org and customize it to your needs.
+Install it into your org and customize it to your needs.

 The template demonstrates how to use the FLR_inputContacts, FLR_inputEmailMessage, and FLR_inputUser variables with common sales use cases.